In this half of the two-part series, we’ve chosen our favorite magical discussions on such workplace challenges as:

 Our guests dove deep into the root causes of declining employee performance by addressing emerging concerns made high priority by the pandemic.
 Employee health, safety, wellness and satisfaction have become the keys to the recruitment and retention of employees fighting back against company mandates to return to the office and business as usual.
 The dis-ease with regard to health and safety are apparent, but beyond that many employees have experienced the benefits of working from home for a year and a half and to part with these advantages threatens to cause a serious decline in employee wellness and productivity.
 Employees are fighting for the flexibility to work both in the office and from home when it suits them and workplace leaders are having to develop strategies that respond to these demands.

 Liz Burow had the magical wish of quantifying the workplace (Part 1) so that workplace leaders could “focus on the greater good of all employees and not on one group’s or one leader’s specific need or demand simply because they have seniority or tenure.
 The latter drags innovation down.”
-And in the same vein of how the employee experience impacts performance metrics, Global Diversity & Inclusion Lead at Danone, Putri Realita, (Episode 20) wished for a magical solution to removing bias from people’s mindsets & how to measure behavioural change.
+And in the same vein of how the employee experience impacts performance metrics, Global Diversity & Inclusion Lead at Danone, Putri Realita, (Episode 20 on workplace culture) wished for a magical solution to removing bias from people’s mindsets & how to measure behavioural change.

 “I want people to come to work fully as themselves and be totally celebrated in that.
 Whether that’s like things they want to do, projects they want to work on, a person that they wanna be.
 Like if you’re a transgender and you wanna show up as a male one day and a female the next day–f****g awesome!
 You know, just stuff like that.
 Also your race.
 What you got going on at home.
 I want all this to be cool, you know.
 And the workplace right now–it’s not cool.
 I want the corporate world to stand up for something new.
 And really be the face of change across the planet.
 That it’s not just a place that you work, but a place that you become a better person.
 It already is a place of personal change, but oftentimes in a negative way.”